“These headphones use special neodymium magnets so they sound better,” said a salesman to me once long ago.

 Those sites go on to explain that neodymium “produces deeper bass and clearer detail.”

-Neodymium magnets are more expensive, so a great way to sell them is to call them special.
+Neodymium magnets tend to be more expensive, so a great way to sell them is to call them special.

 The Biggest Differences Between Neodymium and Ferrite Magnets